 Dreading the Halloween stash?
 You’ve probably begun to wonder what the names on many of those wrappers mean.
 Here’s the meaning behind the names of a few popular confections:

 • Believe it or not, one of the most beloved candy bars is named after a horse.
-The Mars family named the candy bar Snickers after their favorite, deceased race horse.
+The Mars family named the candy bar Snickers after their favorite, deceased race horse, and introduced the candy bar in 1930.
 Of course, to snicker means “to laugh in a half-suppressed, indecorous or disrespectful manner.”
 It relates to a Dutch word and is probably intended to mimic the sound of a snicker.

 (On a related sugary note, what is soft about a soft drink?
 Get the answer, here.)

-• Tootsie Rolls were the creation of Leo Hirshfield, an Austrian immigrant who had a small store in New York City.
-He named the candy after his daughter Clara, who was nicknamed “Tootsie.”
-Now, 64 million Tootsie Rolls are produced each day.
+• Tootsie Rolls were the creation of Leo Hirshfield, an Austrian immigrant who had a small store in New York City in the late 1800s.
+He named the candy after his daughter Clara who was nicknamed “Tootsie.”
+Now 64 million Tootsie Rolls are produced each day.
 A tootsie has come to possess both the wholesome sense of “sweetheart,” as well as the less savory connotation of “prostitute.”